Baishi2000/MSE403_Baishi_Pu_1004916184/README.md

 - **Assi 8**: building decision tree & random forest classifiers, tuned hyperparameters by minimizing ROC AUC during gridsearch-CV.
 Visualized feature importance by plotting decision tree and calculating each feature's gini index.
 - **Final**:
   Part I: building a LASSO tuned and trained on partially corrupt experimental data to output the correct data set.
-  Part II: Building an active learning algorithm which employs a customized acquisition policy that can be tuned to behave like 1. random sampling 2. sample by exploitation 3. sample by upper confidence bound
+  Part II: Building an active learning algorithm (GPR used here) to find the global optima using the least amount of sampling token.
+The algorithm uses a customized acquisition policy that can be tuned to behave like 1. random sampling 2. sample by exploitation 3. sample by upper confidence bound, with their performance compared visually.
+The algorithm's updated belief after each round of sampling is visualized and compiled into GIFs.